pgmarco11/crypto-portoflio-app/README.md

+# Digital Crypto Zone
 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created to manage a crypto portfolio and analyze different coins and tokens, it was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts